-To illustrate the proposed novel methods, we reanalyze data from the Mothers' Stress-Children's Morbidity (MSCM) study \citep{zeger1986longitudinal}, which consist of observations on 167 mothers with infants aged between 18 months and 5 years.
+To illustrate the proposed methods, we reanalyze data from the Mothers' Stress-Children's Morbidity (MSCM) study \citep{zeger1986longitudinal}, which consist of observations on 167 mothers with infants aged between 18 months and 5 years.
 Daily observations were taken on mothers' stress level and whether or not their child was ill.
 The total length of follow-up is 30 days.
 Similar to \cite{robins1999estimation}, we are interested in whether or not maternal stress has an influence on child illness.
+Maternal stress may be considered as a treatment variable because it is a natural target for an intervention through support programs such as by providing midwives.
 Following \cite{zeger1986longitudinal}, we use the first 9 days of records to illustrate use of the SNMM so that $K = 7$.
-The treatment variables are maternal stress indicators in the first 8 days, denoted as $A_0, \ldots, A_7$; the outcome of interest is whether or not the child is ill at the 9th day; the time-varying confounders are child illness in the first 8 days: $L_0, \ldots, L_7,$ and the time-independent baseline confounders include household size, child's race, employment and marital status.
-To distinguish the time-independent confounders from the time-varying confounder measured at baseline, we use $X$ to denote the former, and $L_0$ for the latter.
-Note that the outcomes, time-varying confounders and predictor are all dichotomous.
-In the data set made available to us, the time-independent confounders are also dichotomous.
-There are $147$ mother-child pairs with complete observations on all these variables and for illustrative purpose, we restrict our analysis to these pairs.
+The treatment variables are maternal stress indicators in the first 8 days, denoted as $A_0, \ldots, A_7$; the outcome of interest is whether or not the child is ill at the 9th day; the time-varying confounders are child illness in the first 8 days: $L_0, \ldots, L_7,$ and the time-independent baseline confounders include household size, employment, marital status and child's race.
+To distinguish the time-independent confounders from the time-varying confounder measured at baseline, with slight abuse of notation, we use $X$ to denote the former, and $L_0$ for the latter.
+Note that the outcomes, time-varying confounders and treatments are all binary.
+In the data set made available to us, the time-independent confounders are also binary.
+There are $147$ mother-child pairs with complete observations on all these variables and for illustrative purposes, we restrict our analysis to these pairs.
 Figure \ref{fig:descriptive} shows the observations in the first 9 days.
-There seems to be a strong correlation between maternal stress and children's illness, which may be due to confounding by children's illness at earlier time points.
-Our formal causal analysis assumes that all confounders are measured, and correctly adjusts for these, assuming correct parametric specification.
+The correlation between maternal stress and children's illness, however, may be subject to confounding by children's illness at earlier time points.
+Our formal causal analysis assumes that all confounders are measured, and that our parametric model specifications are correct.